lambdaclass/concrete/examples/crypto_verify/AUDIT.md

 # crypto_verify — Pilot Audit

-Status: **active pull-through candidate** per ROADMAP Active Dependency Order rule 2 (parse_validate graduated 2026-05-22, slot opened for crypto_verify on 2026-05-22).
+Status: **graduated Phase 7 flagship** as of 2026-05-23.
+Listed in `tests/showcase/manifest.toml` with explicit toy-crypto framing (see the `limits.algorithm` field there).
+The pull-through pilot slot opens for the next candidate.

 ## Why this example